greenm01/ec4x/docs/ec4x_specs.md

 When encountering fleets ***with scouts***, rivals have the opportunity to counter.

-Every rated ELI fleet joining the battle space detects for Roges against every other CLK enabled fleet the same space in the same turn.
+Every rated ELI fleet joining the battle space detects for Roges against every other CLK enabled fleet.
 The simplified pseudocode looks like this:

 ```
 for each eli_fleet in task_force1: